nataberishvili/nataberishvili.github.io/README.md

 ### Exploratory Data Analysis - Medicare

 For this project I use Medicare Provider Utilization and Payment Data for more than 3,000 U.S. hospitals that receive Medicare paments.
-I explore and visualize data to make comparisons between individual hospital-level charges and payments within local markets, and nationwide.
+I explore and visualize data to make comparisons between the individual hospital-level charges and payments within local markets, and nationwide.

 - Which Diagnostic Related Groups cost Medicare the most?
+- What are the most commong hospital discharges?
-- Which Diagnosis Related Groups are the most common within last 3 years?
-Is there any trend?
+- What is the trend in last 3 years?
 - Which States and Hospitals charge the most? etc.